-The MA in Publishing at City, University of London has consistently supported its graduates' career prospects, with supportive links with an industry Advisory Board as well as alumni.
+The MA in International Publishing at City, University of London has consistently supported its graduates' career prospects, with supportive links with an industry Advisory Board as well as alumni.
 See the programme website for graduate testimonials as well as updated destinations.
-Among our alumnis' recent career achievements are:
+Among our International alumni's recent career achievements are: